tarantool/metrics/doc/monitoring/api_reference.rst

 - sum of measured values (``_sum``)
 - distribution across buckets (``_bucket``)

-Consider the following problem: we want to know how often the observed value is in the specific range (bucket).
+Consider the following problem: you want to know how often the observed value is in the specific range (bucket).

 ..  image:: images/histogram-buckets.png
     :align: center

-For example, let observed values be 8, 7, 6, 8, 1, 7, 4, 8.
+For example, the observed values are 8, 7, 6, 8, 1, 7, 4, 8.

-Thus, in the ranges:
+Then, in the ranges:

-- From 0 to 2 inclusive, 1 measurement fell.
+*   In the interval [0, 2], there is 1 measurement.
-- From 0 to 4 inclusive, 2 measurements fell.
+*   In the interval [0, 4], there are 2 measurements.
-- From 0 to 6 inclusive, 3 measurements fell.
+*   In the interval [0, 6], there are 3 measurements.
-- From 0 to infinity, 8 measurements fell (equal to the histogram_demo_count value).
+*   In the interval [0, infinity], there are 8 measurements (equal to the ``histogram_demo_count`` value).

 ..  code-block:: json